All articles

 MOQ depends on how custom you go:

-• Standard chopsticks + your logo on the paper sleeve: 5,000–10,000 pairs is achievable.
+• Standard chopsticks + your logo on the paper sleeve: 20,000 pcs minimum on the sleeve print run.
 The factory keeps a stock of standard chopsticks and prints only the sleeves.

 • Standard chopsticks + custom shape sleeves + multi-color printing: 50,000 pairs minimum.